 A Sliver of Hope in Jos, Nigeria Following Bombings

 In late May, three bombings took the lives of more than 100 people in a span of four days, in the Nigerian city of Jos.
-The bombs are believed to have been planted by Boko Haram.
+The bombs are believed to have been planted by an extremist group that is located primarily in Northern Nigeria.
 Among the victims were seven Christian students who were killed in a bus in the vicinity of the first explosion, reported the Nigeria Fellowship of Evangelical Students.

 The students had just finished their medical school lectures, and were returning to their hostels. ”My daughter went for lectures as usual,” said Humphey Nwafor, whose 20-year-old daughter Francisca, a Nigeria Fellowship of Evangelical Students leader, was killed in the attack.
 “After the bomb blast, I started searching in most of the hospitals, but I couldn’t find her until yesterday morning [May 21].
 I saw her body at the university teaching hospital mortuary.”